NumEconCopenhagen/projects-2024-a-j/README.md

 - We solve a simple model for an Exchange-Economy and present the results.

 2. Data project.
-- We fetch data from **Energidataservice API** on **Electricity and prices for Eastern Denmark (2023)** and show the relationship between peices and renewables, and the seasonal and cyclical components of the data.
+- We fetch data from **Energidataservice API** on **Electricity and prices for Eastern Denmark (2023)** and show the relationship between prices and renewables, and the seasonal and cyclical components of the data.

 4. Model project.
 We model ...